portfedh/portfolio_grafana/README.md

 >
 > password: admin1

-Browse through the Portfolio dashboard.
+Browse through the Portfolio Dashboard.
 You should see something like this:

 ![Image of the portfolio](localhost:3000/)